hyunholee26/Short-term-water-level-prediction-in-the-river-using-LSTM-with-MC-dropout/README.md

 ## Overview
 This project was carried out for the 5th K-water Big Data Competetion to respond to rapid flood near urban areas because of climate change.
-Input data is used water level and rainfall data for upstream and target areas during 24 hours, which were observed per 1 hour in order to predict after 1 hour water level of target area.
+Input data is used water level and rainfall data for upstream and target area during 24 hours, which were observed per 1 hour in order to predict after 1 hour water level of target area.
 Also Monte Carlo Dropout was used in this project to support more information such as confidence interval and probability of alert.

 ![](./header.png)